e99 Online Shopping Mall

 5-0 out of 5 stars Desert Island Book

-This is the best all-around foundational book covering Computer Science and Discrete Math; I wish it was used when I was an undergrad CS major.
+This is the best all-around foundational book covering Computer Science and Discrete Math; I wish it was used when I was a Computer Science student.
 I think the bad reviews were written by people who mistook this as an introductory book to CS, it's not.
 To get anything from this book you should know C well and be mathematically mature.

 The book provides numerous examples and mathematical background for recursion, iteration, algorithmic efficiency, combinatorics and probability, as well as the major data structures.